Clubs & Activities

 Student Council

-The Student Council meets regularly and is composed of four elected members from each class.
+Student Council meets regularly and is composed of four elected members from each class.
 The Council elects its own officers.
 The Student Council acts as the formal student-led governing body of the school.
 It discusses and presents proposals on important school topics.
 It governs class and student activities in order to avoid conflicts in scheduling.
 It is a member of the Maine and national affiliation of Student Councils, but has a focus in the school and community.
-Advisors: Ms Hilinski: khilinski@falmouthschools.org & Tammy Heathco theathco@falmouthschools.org
+The group meets on Thursdays during AFT in room 105.
+Advisor: Ms. Hilinski: khilinski@falmouthschools.org

 Student Led Change

-An FHS club for the past two years, Student Led Change, is structured around three levels of change: individual leadership skills, organizational action, and collaboration, both locally and nationally.
+Student Led Change is structured around three levels of change: individual leadership skills, organizational action, and collaboration, both locally and nationally.
 We are training an army of thoughtful, capable volunteers who will go out into the world with the skills necessary to enact positive change for a lifetime.
-The group meets in room 253 during Wednesday AFTs.
-Advisor is Jen Bush jennifer.bush@falmouthschools.org
+The group meets in room M185 during Wednesday AFTs.
+Advisor: Ms. Wrisley: susan.wrisley@falmouthschools.org

 Tri-M Music Honors Society

-Members of the yearbook club are responsible for designing, producing, selling and distributing the FHS yearbook, The Crest.
-Members take photographs of the life and times of Falmouth High School students, staff and faculty in school and at school-sponsored activities -- participating in club activities, competing in athletic competitions, performing on stage...
-In addition, they are responsible for interviewing students, faculty and staff and then writing copy for the book.
+Members of the yearbook club are responsible for designing, producing, selling, and distributing the FHS yearbook, The Crest.
+Members take photographs of the life and times of Falmouth High School students, staff, and faculty in school and at school-sponsored activities -- participating in club activities, competing in athletic competitions, performing on stage ... in addition, they are responsible for interviewing students, faculty and staff and then writing copy for the book.
 Once all the pieces of the book are collected, members design the page layouts for a 200-page book using web-based software.
 The book is sold online and distributed to students at the end of the school year.
-The club will meet during the activity period.
-Advisor: Mr. Hull aaron.hull@falmouthschools.org or email The Crest thecrest@falmouthschools.org
+The club will meet during AFT on Wednesdays in the library.
+Advisor: Mr. Hull: aaron.hull@falmouthschools.org or email The Crest: thecrest@falmouthschools.org

 Want to start a new club?
 Complete the FHS Club Proposal Form.